1913 Ipswich Mills strike: Background

 In the 1910s, the town of Ipswich, Massachusetts, was home to about 6,000 people.
 Like many towns in the region during this time, Ipswich had a strong textile industry and was home to a large population of immigrants, primarily Greeks and Poles.
 The municipality operated as a company town for the Ipswich Mills, a large hosiery mill in downtown Ipswich.
-Stockholders in this mill included several influential figures in the state, such as William Loring, a member of the Massachusetts Supreme Judicial Court, and William Lawrence, the bishop of the Episcopal Diocese of Massachusetts, while the mill town itself was led by George Scofield, (Note: Also given as "Schofield" in some sources.) a local politician and publisher of the Ipswich Chronicle newspaper.
+Stockholders in this mill included several influential figures in the state, such as William Loring, a member of the Massachusetts Supreme Judicial Court, and William Lawrence, the bishop of the Episcopal Diocese of Massachusetts, while the mill town itself was led by George A. Schofield, a local politician and publisher of the Ipswich Chronicle newspaper.